binliu-base/FCND-T1P3-Control-of-a-3D-Quadrotor/README.md

 ![ Cascade Control Architecture](./images/3d-control-arch.png)

 The 3D Control Architecture Diagram shows a cascade PID control system with 5 controllers, 4 actuators (u1 to u4) acting on cascade control loops.
 A feed-forward approach was used in the system, which adapts the motion parameters sent to the vehicle controller.
-For the theory behind the controller design, Please read sections 3 and 4 of this paper [Feed-Forward Parameter Identification for Precise Periodic Quadrocopter Motions](http://www.dynsyslab.org/wp-content/papercite-data/pdf/schoellig-acc12.pdf).
+For the theory behind the controller design, Please read sections 3 and 4 of this paper [Feed-Forward Parameter Identification for Precise Periodic Quadrocopter Motions](http://www.dynsyslab.org/wp-content/papercite-data/pdf/schoellig-acc12.pdf).The author of this paper is our instructor, [Angela P. Schoellig](http://www.dynsyslab.org/prof-angela-schoellig/)

 #### Trajectory Breakdown